Skip to content

 Introduction

-Simplegrad is an educational deep learning framework built on top of NumPy.
-Every part of the stack — from autograd to optimizers — is written in plain Python so that you can read the source, follow the math, and understand how modern deep learning works from the ground up.
+Simplegrad is the simplest complete deep learning framework you can actually use.
+Every part of the stack — from autograd to optimizers — is written in plain Python so that you can read the source and follow exactly what happens during training.

 Architecture